mth/yeti/doc/reference.rst

 type).

 Type definitions can have parameter list between ``<>`` symbols (when not provided, it is same as having empty list).
-These will create free type variables bound in the scope of definition of the Type itself.
+These will create type variables bound in the scope of definition of the Type itself.
 The parameters must also be provided when the bound definition is used.
 The given parameters will be unified to the corresponding ones in